jefitzpa/116Project/README.md

 leaderboard.
 Coins will be randomly placed throughout the map when old coins are collected, and there will only ever be a set number of coins on the map at one time.

-This projects consists of:
+This projects consists of: A Desktop and web page Gui, a python server, a scala websocket to communicate, and various testing suites.
--A Website Gui
--A Desktop Gui
--A server to run the game
--etc